loremipsumdonec/optimizely-testframework/README.md

 </Project>
 ```

-#### Add the engine and fixture
+#### Create an engine

-The next step is that you need to implement two classes that inherit from `Lorem.Test.Optimizely.CMS.Engine` and `Lorem.Test.Optimizely.CMS.Fixture`.
-The class `Lorem.Test.Optimizely.CMS.Engine` is responsible for the the startup of Optimizely CMS.
-While  `Lorem.Test.Optimizely.CMS.Fixture` will be the primary service that will be used in the test cases.
+The next step is to implement a class that inherits from `Lorem.Test.Optimizely.CMS.Engine`.
+This class will be responsible for the startup of Optimizely CMS.

 Below is an example of a class that inherits from `Lorem.Test.Optimizely.CMS.Engine` that uses the `CmsTestModule`, which is responsible for setting up the database and clearing the content.